Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Introduction

+While taking into account all the microscopic physical effects associated with the spin accumulation (such as the modifications of the spin-dependent density of states, or of the out-of-equilibrium distribution function for each spin, and their spatial dependence,...), may be quite a complex endeavour and can be performed, for instance, by using the Usadel equation for describing the behavior of the Keldysh Green's function as it has been shown in Ref.~\onlinecite{Bergeret2017}, we have chosen to rely here on a reasonable simplified model which captures the essential physics and enables a good quantitative description of the experimental results.

-We first write down a complete and most general form for the spin, charge and electrical current flowing between a superconductor and a normal metal or a ferromagnet in the presence of a Zeeman field, which is crucial for transforming the SC into a spin-sensitive material, as it splits its density of states (DOS) for the up and down quasiparticles \cite{tedrow1973,meservey1994}.
-Our formalism is based on the Fermi Golden rule, which takes into account all spin-resolved possible tunneling processes when an electron from the lead is injected into the SC (the electron can enter the SC as a quasiparticle with the same spin, or as a quasihole of opposite spin).\cite{hershfield1995,tinkham1972,tinkham2004}.
-We compare our results those obtained from the simpler, semiconductor model for the SC. \cite{tinkham2004}
+Thus we describe the out-of-equilibrium spin imbalance as symmetric shifts in the chemical potentials of the two opposite spins, and we assume a uniform temperature for the whole system.
+Given the fact that the SC is tunnel-coupled to the ferromagnetic (FM) and the normal-metal probes we neglect the processes of Andreev reflection and we focus solely on the quasiparticle tunnelling processes.
+We use the Fermi Golden rule to write down the form of the tunnel current \cite{hershfield1995,tinkham1972,tinkham2004} in the presence of a Zeeman field, which is crucial for transforming the SC into a spin-sensitive material, as it splits its density of states (DOS) for the up and down quasiparticles \cite{tedrow1973,meservey1994}.
+We compare our results to those obtained from the simpler, semiconductor model for the SC. \cite{tinkham2004}.

-Secondly, we use the derived form for the spin current and we combine it with time-dependent semiclassical equations of motion for the spin accumulation to calculate the spin accumulation in a superconductor, in the presence of both an applied DC and AC voltage.
-We evaluate the self-consistency effects for the DC voltage case, as well as the dependence of the amplitude and frequency for the case of the AC voltage.
+Secondly we use the derived form for the spin current and we combine it with time-dependent semiclassical equations of motion for the spin accumulation to calculate the spin accumulation in a SC, in the presence of both an applied DC and AC voltage, for which we calculate also the corresponding time-dependence.
+We also study a configuration which allows one to measure non-locally such spin-accumulation using a second ferromagnetic electrode.
+Moreover we consider second order effects such as the possible spin accumulation in the leads, as well as we calculate the out-of-equilibrium spin susceptibility of the SC, which we show to deviate drastically from its equilibrium value.